Isaiah Zuber

-Isaiah Zuber (born April 15, 1997) is an American football wide receiver and punt returner for the Las Vegas Raiders of the National Football League (NFL).
+Isaiah Zuber (born April 15, 1997) is an American professional football wide receiver and punt returner.
+He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Kansas State and Mississippi State.

 College career

 Zuber began his collegiate career at Kansas State, redshirting as a freshman.
 He had 141 receptions, 1,532 receiving yards and 13 touchdowns over the next three seasons.
 After his redshirt junior year, he transferred to Mississippi State for his final season of eligibility.
 Zuber had 14 receptions for 211 yards and two touchdowns in his lone season at Mississippi State.

 Professional career

 New England Patriots

-Zuber was signed by the New England Patriots as an undrafted free agent following the 2020 NFL Draft on April 25, 2020.
+Zuber was signed by the New England Patriots as an undrafted free agent following the 2020 NFL draft on April 25, 2020.
 He was waived by the team on July 26, 2020. but was re-signed by the Patriots on August 5, 2020.
 Zuber was waived on September 5, 2020, during final roster cuts, and signed to the practice squad the next day.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Las Vegas Raiders, and made his NFL debut in the game.
 He reverted to the practice squad after the game on September 28, 2020.
-He was elevated again on October 5, October 17, 2020, and October 31, 2020 for the weeks 4, 6, and 8 games against the Kansas City Chiefs, Denver Broncos, and Buffalo Bills, and reverted to the practice squad again following each game.
+He was elevated again on October 5, October 17, 2020, and October 31, 2020, for the weeks 4, 6, and 8 games against the Kansas City Chiefs, Denver Broncos, and Buffalo Bills, and reverted to the practice squad again following each game.
 He signed a reserve/future contract on January 4, 2021.
-Zuber’s first touchdown reception came on August 29, 2021, in the preseason game against the Giants.
+Zuber's first touchdown reception came on August 29, 2021, in the preseason game against the Giants.
 On August 31, 2021, Zuber was waived by the Patriots.